Absence of Spontaneous Magnetic Fields Due to Time-Reversal Symmetry Breaking in Bulk Superconducting UTe2

 Here we present results of a ZF-$\mu$SR study of MSF-grown UTe$_2$ single crystals.
 The single crystals all come from the same growth batch and exhibit bulk superconductivity below $T_c \! = \!
 2.01$~K, as determined from the midpoint of the specific heat jump shown in Fig.~\ref{fig1}(a).
 The crystals have an RRR value of 200 and the coefficient of the residual $T$-linear term in the specific heat below $T_c$ is approximately 9~mJ/mol$\cdot$K$^2$.
 Figure~\ref{fig1}(b) shows a comparison of the temperature dependence of the bulk magnetic susceptibility ($\chi$) for a magnetic field of 1~kOe applied along the three principal crystallographic axes.
 In contrast to the low-field behavior of $\chi(T)$ along the $a$-axis in CVT-grown UTe$_2$ single crystals \cite{Ran:19,Rosa:22}, $\chi_a(T)$ does not exhibit an upturn below $T \! \sim \!
 10$~K.

 For the ZF-$\mu$SR measurements a mosaic of 24 single crystals was mounted on a $5 \! \times \!
 17$~mm pure silver (Ag) backing plate thermally anchored to the Ag sample holder of an Oxford Instruments top-loading dilution refrigerator at the end of the M15 surface muon beamline at TRIUMF, Vancouver, Canada.
+The MSF-grown UTe$_2$ single crystals covered 83~\% of the Ag backing plate.
 The $c$ axis of each single crystal was aligned within $2^\circ$ of the normal of the Ag backing plate.
 For the zero-field measurements, stray external magnetic fields at the sample position were reduced to $\lesssim \!
 41$~mG using field compensation coils and the precession signal of muonium (Mu $\equiv \! \mu^+$e$^-$) in intrinsic Si as a sensitive magnetometer \cite{Morris:03}.
 The ZF-$\mu$SR measurements were performed by implanting nearly 100~\% spin-polarized positive muons ($\mu^+$) into the sample with the initial muon spin polarization ${\bf P}(0)$ antiparallel to the muon beam direction (defined as the $z$-axis direction) and parallel to the crystalline $c$-axis.
 The time evolution of the muon spin polarization $P_z(t)$ was determined by detecting the muon decay positrons in a pair of opposing detectors positioned outside of the dilution refrigerator in front and behind the sample.

 The ZF-$\mu$SR asymmetry spectra are well described by the following equation